Interdependency stress-tests & cutting green house gas emission

 This map shows the baseline water stress in crop producing areas.
 It is measuring the ratio of local water withdrawal over available water supply.

-Value of wastewater without virus detection
+Value of wastewater as raw material without virus detection

 (source of picture: www.waterindustryjournal.co.uk)